 Dear Friends and Former Students:

-I hope you will enjoy our new Kent Center School Scholarship Fund website.
+I hope you are enjoying our new Kent Center School Scholarship Fund website.

-Our Scholarship Fund will soon be entering its 61st year.
+Our Scholarship Fund will soon be entering its 63rd year.
 As the letter and brochure tell you, we have helped many KCS graduates.
 We continue to provide help to dozens of students each year.
-Unlike many scholarships, the KCS Scholarship is available four times.
+Unlike many scholarships, the KCS Scholarship is available five times.
 We are proud of the fact that we have continued to grow for over half a century.

-Our Fund Drive this year is nearing $40,000.
-It will be our most successful year ever.
+Our Fund Drive this year reached $66,000.
+It was our most successful year ever.
 Many of you are regular contributors to the Fund.
 We hope others will join you.

 Perhaps your friends and family could help us.
 I would urge you to show them this site, and all the documents that have been posted.

 Feel free to contact me.
-I have been retired from KCS since 2002, still live on Lane Street where I was when you knew me, and still occasionally substitute teach at KCS.
+I have been retired from KCS since 2002 and still live on Lane Street where I was when you knew me.
 I'd love to hear from you.
 My e-mail address is kcsepstein@aol.com.

 Thank you for your help in the past, and hopefully in the future.